 Certifications in Nursing

 A certified nursing assistant certification is ideal for those students looking to get into the nursing field as quickly as possible.
 CNAs are great for recent high school graduates who want a nursing career without the need for a 4-year degree.
 This is also a great option for those people who think they want a career as a nurse but could use a little hands-on experience to know for sure.
+Plus, working as a CNA also comes with the flexibility of deciding your own schedule, besides the usual perks of having chances for professional advancement and the joy of saving people’s lives.

 This is another great option for those looking to enter the field quickly without the need for time and cost of a traditional 4-year degree.
 An LPN/LVN certification is a bit more advanced than the CNA certification, however.
 In fact, in many states, LPNs and LVNs qualify to supervise CNAs.